kznrluk/grafana/docs/sources/administration/plugin-management/index.md

 If you're logged in to Grafana Cloud when you add a plugin, log out and then log back in again to use the new plugin.

+### Install plugins using the Grafana Docker image

+To install plugins using the Grafana Docker image, you can use the `GF_INSTALL_PLUGINS` environment variable.
+This variable is a comma-separated list of plugins to install.

+For more information about the Docker configuration, refer to the [Guide for configuring the Grafana Docker image]({{< relref "../../setup-grafana/configure-docker" >}}).

 ### Install plugins using the Grafana Helm chart

 With the Grafana Helm chart, add the plugins you want to install as a list using the `plugins` field in the your values file.
 For more information about the configuration, refer to [the Helm chart configuration reference](https://github.com/grafana/helm-charts/tree/main/charts/grafana#configuration).